jackyzha0/quartz/content/notes/think-writing.md

 - skeptical of decentralised storage:
 	- less protections
 	- tradeoff availablility vs confidentiality
+- maybe dig into holochain "data rules" used for validation

 I need to have a more skeptical mindset.

 Why cant we use blockchain as a service (blockstream, kaleido, alchemy, aws, IBM).
 Is it up to me to look into this and decide if we can rule it out?

+https://doi.org/10.1016/j.icte.2020.09.002 # Permissioned blockchain frameworks in the industry: A comparison